styled-components/styled-components/CONTRIBUTING.md

 3. Create a branch with a meaningful name for the issue: `git checkout -b fix-something`

+4. Install packages by running `yarn` in the root of the project.

-4. Make your changes and commit: `git add` and `git commit`
+5. Make your changes and commit: `git add` and `git commit`

-5. Make sure that the tests still pass: `npm test` and `npm run flow` (for the type checks)
+6. Make sure that the tests still pass: `yarn test` and `yarn run flow` (for the type checks)

-6. Push your branch: `git push -u origin your-branch-name`
+7. Push your branch: `git push -u origin your-branch-name`

-7. Submit a pull request to the upstream styled-components repository.
+8. Submit a pull request to the upstream styled-components repository.

-8. Choose a descriptive title and describe your changes briefly.
+9. Choose a descriptive title and describe your changes briefly.

-9. Wait for a maintainer to review your PR, make changes if it's being recommended, and get it merged.
+10. Wait for a maintainer to review your PR, make changes if it's being recommended, and get it merged.

-10. Perform a celebratory dance! :dancer:
+11. Perform a celebratory dance! :dancer:

 ### How do I set up the project?

-Run [`yarn install`](https://yarnpkg.com/) and edit code in the `src/` folder.
+Run [`yarn install`](https://yarnpkg.com/) and edit code in the `packages/styled-components/src/` folder.
 It's luckily very simple! :wink:

+> We use yarn workspaces with [lerna](https://github.com/lerna/lerna) to make this work as a monorepo under the hood.

 ### How do I verify and test my changes?

 To make development process easier we provide a Sandbox React application in this repo which automatically uses your local version of the `styled-components` library.
-That means when you make any changes in the `src/` folder they'll show up automatically there!
+That means when you make any changes in the `packages/styled-components/src/` folder they'll show up automatically there!

 To use the sandbox, follow these steps:

-1. Go to sandbox folder: `cd sandbox`
+1. Go to sandbox folder: `cd packages/sandbox`

-2. Install all the dependencies: `yarn install` or `npm install`
+2. Install all the dependencies: `yarn install`.
+Since this repository uses `yarn` workspaces, avoid using `npm` where you can.

-3. Run `yarn start` or `npm start` to start sandbox server
+3. Run `yarn start` to start sandbox server

 Now you should have the sandbox running on `localhost:3000`.
 The Sandbox supports client-side and server-side rendering.

 You can use an interactive editor, powered by [`react-live`](https://react-live.philpl.com/), to test your changes.
 But if you want more control, you can edit the sandbox itself too:

-* Root `<App>` component is located at `styled-components/sandbox/src/App.js` file
+- Root `<App>` component is located at `packages/sandbox/src/App.js` file

-* Client-side entry point is at `styled-components/sandbox/src/browser.js`
+- Client-side entry point is at `packages/sandbox/src/browser.js`

-* Server-side entry point is at `styled-components/sandbox/src/server.js`
+- Server-side entry point is at `packages/sandbox/src/server.js`

-In the sandbox source, `styled-components` is an alias to `styled-components/src` folder, so you can edit the source directly and dev-server will handle rebuilding the source and livereloading your sandbox after the build is done.
+In the sandbox source, `styled-components` is an alias to `packages/styled-components/src` folder, so you can edit the source directly and dev-server will handle rebuilding the source and livereloading your sandbox after the build is done.

 When you commit our pre-commit hook will run, which executes `lint-staged`.
 It will run the linter automatically and warn you if the code you've written doesn't comply with our code style guidelines.